Tekorius/Skycop-Test/readme.md

         ./c d:d:c
         ./c d:s:u --force

-6. You can now open the website and create an account
+6. You can now open the website, create an account and log in

 Tools Used
 ----------